 The first semester of a rigorous introduction to modern biology for students intending to major in the natural sciences.
 The course includes topics related to biological structure and function, from the molecular level in cells to the integrated workings of organisms.
 Darwinian evolution is emphasized as a unifying theme in biology.

-Pre: A grade of 'C' or better in WRI 1100 (or verbal SAT of 510, or English ACT of 21 or greater); and a grade of 'C' or better in MATH 1130 or higher (or math SAT of 550, or math ACT of 24 or greater).
+Pre: A grade of 'C' or better in WRI 1100 and a grade of 'C' or better in MATH 1130 or higher.

 General Biology I Laboratory

 Laboratory component of BIOL 2050.
 Pre: Concurrent enrollment in BIOL 2050.